PREVENTION, PREPAREDNESS, & RESPONSEPediatric Terrorism and Disaster Preparedness

 ChildLine Child Abuse Background Clearance

-ChildLine Child Abuse Background Clearances cost $8 and can be obtained in one of two ways:
+ChildLine Child Abuse Background Clearances cost $13 for paid staff and are free for volunteers, and can be obtained in one of two ways:

 Aside from allowing individuals to submit for clearances, the online system will allow organizations to set up business accounts to purchase child abuse history clearance payment codes and distribute those codes to applicants.
 When an applicant uses a code given to them by an organization, the organization will have access to the applicant’s child abuse history clearance results once they are processed.